Ameba-AIoT/ameba-rtos-pro2-doc/source/application_note/09_OTA.rst

 zero in bit 4, and version of ‘FFFEFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFFF’ is zero in bit 8.
 Then, it will be version with bit 8 zero > version with bit 4 zero > version with bit 0 zero.
-The version definition in “value” is customizable, user could apply its own method by implementing user_boot_fw_selection().
-Moreover, the advantage of using “value” field in MANIFEST instead of maintaining a separate record in NOR/NAND flash is that, user does not need to handle bad block management for NAND flash that stores firmware version control information.
+The version definition in "value" is customizable, user could apply its own method by implementing user_boot_fw_selection().
+Moreover, the advantage of using "value" field in MANIFEST instead of maintaining a separate record in NOR/NAND flash is that, user does not need to handle bad block management for NAND flash that stores firmware version control information.